The Limiting Shape for Drifted Internal Diffusion Limited Aggregation is a True Heat Ball: Unfair divisible sandpile

 Recall that $ \beta = \frac{p(d-1)}{2(1-p)},$ and define the following quantities:

 The function $\gamma$ is plotted in Figure \ref{fig:2} when $d=2$.

-Then, the following theorem states the convergence of the normalised unfair divisible sandpile aggregate on compacts. \begin{theorem} For every compact $K$ of $\IR^{d-1} \times \IR^*_+ $, the restriction to $K$ of the normalised unfair divisible sandpile aggregate $\phi_n(D_n) \cap K$ converges to $D\cap K$ with respect to the Hausdorff distance. \end{theorem}
+Then, the following theorem states the convergence of the normalised unfair divisible sandpile aggregate on compacts. \begin{theorem} For every compact $K$ of $\IR^{d-1} \times \IR^*_+ $, the intersection of $K$ and the normalised unfair divisible sandpile aggregate $\phi_n(D_n) \cap K$ converges to $D\cap K$ with respect to the Hausdorff distance. \end{theorem}

-We start by proving that the odometer function for the unfair divisible sandpile with starting configuration $k$ at the origin is given by the difference between an obstacle function $\gamma_n$ (for which we fix $\mathcal{K}\gamma_n$) and its least supercaloric majorant. \begin{lemma} Start with mass $n$ at the origin and choose $\gamma_n$ such that $\mathcal{K} \gamma_n (x,t) = 1$ if $(x,t) \neq (0,0)$, and $\mathcal{K} \gamma_n (0,0) = 1-n$.
+We start by proving that the odometer function for the unfair divisible sandpile with starting configuration $n$ at the origin is given by the difference between an obstacle function $\gamma_n$ (for which we fix $\mathcal{K}\gamma_n$) and its least supercaloric majorant. \begin{lemma} Start with mass $n$ at the origin and choose $\gamma_n$ such that $\mathcal{K} \gamma_n (x,t) = 1$ if $(x,t) \neq (0,0)$, and $\mathcal{K} \gamma_n (0,0) = 1-n$.
 Then the odometer function $u_n$ is given by $u_n = s_n- \gamma_n$, where $s_n$ is the least supercaloric majorant of $\gamma_n$. \end{lemma}

 Proof: We want to prove the following:

 Let us first remark that $u_n + \gamma_n$ is indeed a supercaloric function such that $u_n + \gamma_n \geq \gamma_n$.

 We recall the mass equation (\ref{important1}) as stated in terms of the discrete heat operator: